dotnet/sdk/README.md

 ## Testing a local build

-To test your locally built SDK, run `eng\dogfood.cmd` after a building.
+To test your locally built SDK, run `eng\dogfood.cmd` after building.
 That script starts a new Powershell with the environment configured to redirect SDK resolution to your build.

-Then run `& devenv.exe`.
+From that shell your SDK will be available in:

+- any Visual Studio instance launched (via `& devenv.exe`)
+- `dotnet build`
+- `msbuild`

 ## How do I engage and contribute?